XTremeRox/NoJob/README.md

 # NoJob
-Intranet Peer to Peer voice chat
+Intranet Peer to Peer random chat pairing using WebRTC written in JS